dvlprkaushik/JS_POSTS/Map.md

 ## Example: Extracting Properties

-Imagine you have an array of objects and you want to create a new array with just one property from each object:
+Imagine you have an array of objects and you want to create a new array with just one property from each object.

 ```javascript
 let users = [